cosmos/cosmos/README.md

 The GnuClear foundation is an external entity that is hired to develop the GnuClear network.
 Gnut holders can vote to change the foundation by changing the `GnuClearFoundationAddress` parameter.
-This foundation shall have 1,200,000 gnuts vesting over a period of 4 years, and can be used to the full extent for voting.
+This foundation shall have 3,400,000 gnuts, of which 1,100,000 are pre-vested, and 2,300,000 will vest over a period of 4 years, all of which can be used to the full extent for voting.

-#### GnuClear Supporters

-At genesis, another 1,200,000 (fully vested) gnuts will be distributed to the early supporters of GnuClear.
-These gnuts, like any other, will incur the decay penalty unless bonded or delegated, and the absenteeism penalty unless actively engaged in the voting of proposals.

-#### Bounty Pool

-At genesis, 1,000,000 gnuts will be under the control of the GnuClear foundation in order to reward and incentivize contributions from outside the GnuClear foundation.
-Some may be allotted or rewarded even before genesis day.
-The GnuClear foundation has the obligation to transparently publish the usage of these the reward bounty gnuts.
-If the GnuClear foundation does not perform its duty, it is the job of the gnut holders to change the `GnuClearFoundationAddress`.

-#### Ethereum Issuance
+#### Crowdfund

-In addition to the 13,400,000 preallotted gnuts as described above, there will also be will also be 21,474 gnuts that are issued through Ethereum every week for 52\*6 weeks.
-Ethereum accounts that send ether to either the `GnuClearBurnAddress` or `GnuClearDonationAddress` will receive the 21474 gnuts in proportion to the amount of ether burned or donated.
-With such a recurring donation system, it should be noted that the receiver may recycle the funds to receive more than its fair share of gnuts through this issuance system.
-Thus, as in the bounty pool, the GnuClear foundation has the obligation to transparenty publish the usage of the donated ether.
+In addition to the 10,000,000 allotted gnuts as described above, another 10,000,000 will be distributed via a crowdsale modeled after the Ethereum crowdsale.
+The crowdsale will last 42 days, in which the first 14 days will have the best price, and the price will decrease linearly to 2/3 of the initial price in the following 28 days.

 ### Limitations on the Number of Validators